prob-ml/bliss/case_studies/dc2_cataloging/run_great_lake/README.md

 * The `paths` override in `configs/full_train_config_great_lake_exp_xxx`: make sure your data is on Great Lake and the output path is what you expect.
 * The `matmul_precision` in `configs/full_train_config_great_lake_exp_xxx`: it may be helpful to set this tag if you are using GPU with Tensor Cores (like NVIDIA A40)
 * The detailed settings in `run_bliss_machine.sbatch` and `run_bliss_machine.sh`

+### Run directly on Great Lake

+You can also run bliss directly on Great Lake.
+We provide two scripts (`run_great_lake.sbatch` and `run_great_lake.sh`) to show how to do.
+Due to this, we will not maintain the scripts and code w.r.t container.
+However, we still keep the container here because it may be useful if we want to run on other HPC.

+### If you want to use Container in Future

+You may need to fix the bug in `runscript` part of `bliss_machine.def`.
+The permission of `bliss` folder may be inconsistent with the git repository and cause failure when checking out.